ReyhanCimen/StudyWidgetApp/README.md

-# Study Timer Application (Electron.js)
+# Study Timer Application (Electron)

-I created this study timer application using **Electron.js** because I was tired of timer apps on my phone that drain the battery.
+I created this study timer application using **Electron** because I was tired of timer apps on my phone that drain the battery.
 I wanted to build a small, calm study companion that sits quietly with me while I study.

 While the little companion studies in the corner, the timer keeps running in the background.
 You can **pause and restart the timer** whenever you want.